carboneio/carbone/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve Carbone.
 Search the repo and ensure your issue doesn't already exist.
-Any issues not created using this form will be closed immediately.
 title: "[Bug Report]: "
-labels: ''
+labels: 'T: bug'
 assignees: ''

 ---